Bala46361/Test2/README.md

 Java - Version 1.8 or above
 JRE compliance - 1.8 or above
-Maven - For Dependency management
+Maven - 3.2 or above
 JUnit - Version 4.12 (added dependency in pom.xml)
 Eclipse - Any IDE which supports Java